mahmoudmostafa0/Throne/README.md

  - Prepare your client
    - No loader is included with the project yet, InfamousNoone released a good one in [ConquerServerV3](https://www.assembla.com/code/conquerserverv3/subversion/nodes)..
 Conquer's v5997 Windows client was used to develop Throne.
  - Login
-   - Type >help ingame for commands, or help on the console.
+   - For commands, type help on the console or >help ingame.
 Standard command usage: >teleport 1002 300 278
-   - Use >> to activate targeted commands, user commands can be targeted.
-Usage: >>teleport Mentalis 1002 300 378
+   - For targeted commands, use >>(command) (target).
+Usage: >>teleport Person 1002 300 378